-Incredibles 2 is a perfect family movie because it is about a family of superheroes.
-Other superheroes as well but it is exciting to see how the family adjusts to being superheroes when mom, Elastic Girl, leaves the family at home with dad in charge.
+Incredibles 2 is an ideal family movie because it is about a family of superheroes.
+Other superheroes as well, but it is enthralling to see how the family adjusts to being superheroes when mom, known as Elastic Girl, leaves the family at home with dad in charge.
 Jack-Jack superhero powers are totally out of this world.
 Brad Bird wrote and directed the movie.
 His screenplay flies along with tight dialogue and plenty of funny moments.
 I strongly for family movie night because it is pure entertainment and will satisfy any age. recommend this movie

 If you want to do movies back to back, I strongly recommend the movie's prequel - Incredibles.
-Again, Brad Bird directs a funny and action-packed movie for the whole family.
+Again, Brad Bird directs a funny and action-packed film for the whole family.

 Any scene with Edna is my favorite.
 She is such a funny and quirky character.
 In Incredibles 2, she goes way out and befriends Jack-Jack.

-Winnie the Pooh along with his best friends of the Hundred Acre Wood leave home for the big city to help Christopher Robin, who is now a father and in the workforce, become the loving and playful boy who use to be.
+Winnie the Pooh, along with his best friends of the Hundred Acre Wood, leaves home for the big city to help Christopher Robin, who is now a father and in the workforce, become the loving and playful boy who use to be.

 Disneynature celebrates each Earth Day with the release of a documentary celebrating Earth, the environment, and animals.
-The first of the series was Earth, which was released in 2009.
-The movie was the best opening-day gross ever for a documentary making $4 million at 1,804 theaters.
+The first of the series was Earth released in 2009.
+The movie drew the best opening-day gross ever for a documentary making $4 million at 1,804 theaters.

-Even the concessions person was telling moviegoers that the movie theater had four loaded school buses for the special 10:00 am showing for local schools.
-He talked how the concessions were swamped with an order of sixty kid's treat packages.
-Obviously, Disney conducted a heavy promotion to schools and families to attend the Earth Day opening, a wise attempt on their part.
+Even the concessions person explained that the movie theater had four loaded school buses for the 10:00 am showing.
+He talked about the kids swamping concessions with orders of sixty kid's treat packages.
+Disney conducted an all-out promotion to schools and families to attend the Earth Day opening, a wise attempt on their part.

 Three Animals Tell the Story